 Mining and Refining

-We mine approximately 3 million tons of borate ore every year from our Boron mine.
+We produce approximately 1 million tons of refined borate ore every year from our Boron mine.
 It produces about a third of the world's supply of refined borate products.

 The mine measures 1.74 miles (2.8 km) wide, 1.99 miles (3.2 km) long, and is up to 755 feet (230 m) deep.
 More than 80 minerals are found at this geologically unique site, including the four boron-based minerals in greatest demand by industry: Tincal, kernite, ulexite, and colemanite.